NOAA-GFDL/FUDGE/README.md

   -------------

   The documentation included with this release is located in the documentation/ directory.
-There is supplematary documentation located in a readme file within the Rsuite and

   Requirements
   ------------

   This code requires access to:
   - R 2.15 or higher
-  -- R packages ncdf4, ncdf4.helpers, CDFt, PCICt, udunits2, Runit?
-Do those tests get included?
+  -- R packages ncdf4, ncdf4.helpers, CDFt, PCICt, udunits2
   - nco 4.0.3 or higher
   - netcdf 4.0.1 or higher
   - python 2.7.1
   -- python packages pprint,datetime,getopt, os, shutil, shlex,
      sys, subprocess, optparse, argparse
-  --* GFDL-specific programs *--
-  - gcp 2.3 or higher
+  - GFDL in-house transfer tools in HPC (gcp 2.3 or higher)
   - moab 7 or higher

-  Please see the file called INSTALL.
-Platform specific notes can be found in README.platforms.

   Licensing
   ---------

   Please see the file called license.md

-  Caveats and warnings
+  Warnings
   -----------------------------

   1. This code has been designed for work with the GDFL machines.
 We make no guarantee that it